 Two types of source functions are considered in the paper.
-In the proportional model, it is assumed that the ionization is due to the plasma electrons and the rate of ionization is thus proportional to the electron density.
-In the homogenous ionization model, it is assumed that the source function is independent of the position.
-Although proportional ionization is the prevailing model, there are numerous cases where the homogeneous model is more correct.
-Examples could be the hot filament discharges or the negative glow region of the direct current (dc) glow discharge [25].
-In these plasmas, the ionization is due to minor population of high energy electrons (beam electrons).
+In the proportional model it is assumed that the ionization is due to the plasma electrons and the rate of ionization is thus proportional to the electron density.
+In the homogenous ionization model it is assumed that the source function is independent of the position.
+Although proportional ionization is the prevailing model, there are numerous cases, where the 4 homogeneous model is more correct.
+Examples could be the hot filament discharges or the negative glow region of the DC glow discharge.
+In these plasmas the ionization is due to minor population of high energy electrons (beam electrons).

 The organization of the paper is as follows.
-In Section II, the fluid equations of the plasma-sheath and the collisional models are presented.
-The results from the numerical solutions are discussed in Section III.
-Section IV is the conclusion.
+In Sec.
+II the fluid equations of the plasmas-sheath and the collisional model are presented.
+The results from the numerical solutions are discussed in Sec.
+III and Sec.
+IV is the conclusion.